Is hybrid working beneficial for employee wellbeing?

-When it occurs in the workplace, offering the right support can go a long way to the employee’s speedy recovery.
+When it occurs in the working environment, offering the right support can go a long way to the employee’s speedy recovery.

-If you’re currently finding it challenging to manage mental health issues in your workplace, you can contact the Health Assured team for assistance.
+If you’re currently finding it challenging to manage mental health in the workplace, you can contact the Health Assured team for assistance.
 Call us on 0844 892 2493.

 Or, you can use this piece as a guide for supporting your employees experiencing a mental health crisis.